Young Asian man in sweater and Black man in dorm room smiling at each other

 Curious about college roommate selection?
 There are a few ways students get paired up, from using a roommate assignment survey to finding someone online.

 Technology has long played a role in fostering online to real-time relationships, and the college roommate search is no exception.
-While a school’s time-honored algorithm and questionnaire is still held in some regard, more universities have given their students the option to request roommates based on connections via social media.
+While a school’s time-honored algorithm and questionnaire are still held in some regard, more universities have given their students the option to request roommates based on connections via social media.
 So, how do you know what’s best for you?
 For many students, it comes down to comfort.
 Finding roommates on social media can account for a more true-to-life profile, but they can also limit you to geographic range and mutual connections.
 If you’re wondering who you’ll end up with as a roommate, here are what your options look like.

 The university system questionnaire